OFFICIAL WEBSITE OF THE VIRGINIA MOSQUITO CONTROL ASSOCIATION

 • TMVCC

-2025 Adult Mosquito Identification Course
+2026 Adult Mosquito Identification Course (Free)

-The annual Adult Mosquito Identification Course took place on Monday, May 12th, 2025 at Chesapeake Mosquito Control Commission’s facility, 1611 Shell Road, Chesapeake, VA 23323 - Admin.
-Building Training Room.
-This one-day course starts at 7:00am and lasts until roughly 3:00pm.
+This one-day course starts at 7:00am and lasts until roughly 3:30pm.
 The class is organized through the VMCA Education Committee with assistance from local Virginia mosquito control biologists as teachers on the topics of mosquito biology and each genus (frequent to our region).

 Registration instructions:

-Registration closes Friday, May 2.
+Registration closes on Wednesday, May 13.

 A light breakfast and lunch will be provided by the VMCA.
 If you have dietary restrictions and/or would like to bring your own food, a refrigerator/freezer and microwave are available.